The TYPO3 Documentation Team

 Slack Calls

-The Documentation Team uses regular Slack calls to talk about ongoing tasks.
-The meetings are announced in the Slack channel #typo3-documentation
+The Documentation Team has regular Slack calls to talk about ongoing tasks.
+They also hold joint online documenting sessions.
+Meetings are announced in the #typo3-documentation Slack channel.

 Become Part of the Documentation Team!